wingify/readme-central/docs/Feature Management & Experimentation/quick-start-guide.md

 ### 📜 Changelog

-Stay up to date with the latest improvements, new features, and critical fixes in FME.\
+Stay up to date with the latest improvements, new features, and critical fixes in FE.\
 👉 [View Changelog](https://developers.vwo.com/v2/docs/fme-history-of-changes-that-went-live)